jakob-fyi/ng-adv/demos/04-state/ngrx-state/src/assets/markdown/effects.md

+- A simple implementation of effects is located in the customers folder.
+The shared/markdown-editor contains an effct imlementation that is more complex

 - Use the Mock Markdown Editor to update a Comment of your choice.
 Check the `db.json` file in the root of the project if it has been updated.
 Display of the editor is controlled by `sidepanel.service.ts`

 - The mock markdown-editor located in `/shared/markdown-editor` is using actions that are created using createActionGroup and implements effects for editor comments CRUD operations.